k3tang/InstaNoodle/README.md

 ### Cart
 ---

-When the user adds an item to their cart via the product show page, a shopping cart modal will appear to signify successfully completing the action.
-The cart items can be updated using an input field to change the quantity.
-The cart item can also be deleted to remove the item entirely.
+When the user adds an item to their cart via the product show page, a shopping cart modal will appear to signify successful completion.
+The cart items can be updated using an input field to change the quantity in the modal.
+The cart items can also be deleted to remove the item entirely.
 The shopping cart will calculate the subtotal of each item and the total subtotal of all items in the cart.
 When the user wishes to check out, they can press the checkout button which will empty the cart and redirect the user to a purchase completed modal.
 The user exit the modal at any point by clicking outside of the modal.

 <img width="1091" alt="Screen Shot 2022-09-18 at 8 33 10 PM" src="https://user-images.githubusercontent.com/107089418/190945599-4d27c6c6-10a3-4509-a4bf-c42df13e86f6.png">

 The code snippet below contains logic that handles the incrementation and decrementation of each cart listing.
 The cart listing's input field contains a placeholder with their current amount.
-When the user changes the amount and presses the "update amount" button, the new quantity will then be calculated in the cart into the subtotal.
+When the user changes the amount and presses the "update amount" button, the new quantity be recalculated into the subtotal.

 ![good-code](https://user-images.githubusercontent.com/107089418/190946979-1a073121-59ed-46af-ace2-9694e250f5bc.png)